muink/ghpages-fileserver/notes/Renormalization.md

   W \to W[J]
 $$

-Expand $W[J]$ in terms of $J$-modes, and its coefficient gives us dimensionless, physical coupling constants in the IR.
+Expand $W[J]$ in terms of $J$-modes, and its coefficient gives us physical coupling constants in the IR.